 Of these, the agreements with the three Crown Dependencies and with Gibraltar are reciprocal thus imposing obligations on UK Financial Institutions to collect, maintain and report information to HMRC on financial accounts held by individuals and entities resident for tax purposes in those territories.
-The regulations that require this are [The International Tax Compliance (Crown Dependencies and Gibraltar) (Amendment) Regulations 2015](http://www.legislation.gov.uk/uksi/2014/520/made) (SI 2015/873).
+The regulations that require this are [The International Tax Compliance (Crown Dependencies and Gibraltar) (Amendment) Regulations 2015](http://www.legislation.gov.uk/uksi/2014/520/made) (SI 2015/873), (the CDOT Regulations).

 The agreements with the remaining six Overseas Territories are non-reciprocal meaning that while HMRC will receive information from these territories there is no requirement for reporting in the opposite direction.
 Montserrat have, however, indicated that they will be exchanging on a reciprocal basis with the UK under the Common Reporting Standard.

-As all the CDOT jurisdictions are adopting the Common Reporting Standard the reports due in 2017 under both regimes in respect of the 2016 reportable period will overlap to an extent.
-Transitional arrangements will be put in place through amended regulations so that reporting happens in respect of reportable accounts without duplication.
-The basic principle will be that whichever reporting regime requires more reporting that is the regime under which an account will be reported, see IEIM400555.
+As all the CDOT jurisdictions have adopted the Common Reporting Standard the reports due in 2017 under both regimes in respect of the 2016 reportable period overlap to an extent.
+Transitional arrangements ensure that reporting in respect of reportable accounts is without duplication.
+The basic principle is that whichever reporting regime requires more reporting, that is the regime under which an account is reported, see IEIM400555.